There were 15 different areas in Glasgow included in GoWell – one of which was Scotstoun.

-We will be carrying out a number of resident surveys over our ten year survey.
-These consist of interviews conducted face-to-face at people’s homes and include a whole range of questions about how people feel about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.
+We carried out a number of resident surveys over our 14 year study.
+These consisted of interviews conducted face-to-face in people’s homes and included a whole range of questions about how people felt about their homes, their neighbourhood, services in the area, their lifestyle and circumstances and their health and wellbeing.

-If you've been involved in one of our surveys you can find additional information about your participation here.
+If you were involved in one of our surveys you can find additional information about your participation here.

-- In 2011, 63% of residents were satisfied or very satisfied with the overall condition of their home.
-This was the same as the figure in 2006.
+- In 2015, 77% of residents were satisfied or very satisfied with their home.
+This has increased from 66% in 2006.

-- 47% of participants felt part of their community in 2011.
-This had increased from 43% in 2008, when this question was first asked.
+- 68% of participants felt part of their community in 2015.
+This had increased from 42% in 2008, when this question was first asked.

-- 72% of participants rated their general health as excellent or good in 2011.
-This was a decline from 82% in 2006.
+- 70% of participants rated their general health as excellent or good in 2015.
+This was a decline from 83% in 2006.